-For commutative and complete semirings, the class of bottom-up tree series transformations is closed under right-composition with boolean homomorphism bottom-up tree series transformations [10, Corollary 5.5].
-Using an adaptation of the standard construction, we also show that this class of bottom-up tree series transformations is actually closed under right-composition with boolean, deterministic bottom-up tree series transformations.
+For the next result, the stated construction works without modification.
+Let $\mathcal{A}$ be a commutative and complete semiring.
+It is shown in [10, Corollary 5.5] that the class of bottom-up tree series transformations over $\mathcal{A}$ is closed under right-composition with boolean homomorphism bottom-up tree series transformations over $\mathcal{A}$ .
+Using our construction, we also show that this class of bottom-up tree series transformations is actually closed under right-composition with boolean, deterministic bottom-up tree series transformations.

-In the top-down case, we have that the class of top-down tree transformations is closed under right-composition with nondeleting, linear top-down tree transformations [1, Theorem 1].
-Moreover, it is closed under left-composition with deterministic, total tree transformations [26, 25] (see also [1, Theorem 1]).
+In the top-down case, we have that the class of top-down tree transformations is closed under rightcomposition with nondeleting, linear top-down tree transformations [1, Theorem 1].
+Moreso, it is closed under left-composition with deterministic, total tree transformations [26, 24] (see also [1, Theorem 1]).
 These results were generalized for deterministic tree series transducers by [10, Theorem 5.18].
-They showed that, for every commutative and complete semiring, the class of deterministic top-down tree series transformations is closed under right-composition with nondeleting, linear, deterministic tree series transformations and under left-composition with boolean, deterministic, total tree series transformations.
+They showed that, for every commutative and complete semiring, the class of deterministic top-down tree series transformations is closed under right-composition with nondeleting, linear, and deterministic tree series transformations and under left-composition with boolean, deterministic, total tree series transformations.
 We present a generalization of the former statement and a statement similar to the latter.
 More precisely, we show that the class of top-down tree series transformations is closed under right-composition with nondeleting, linear top-down tree series transformations.
 Secondly, we show that the composition of a boolean, deterministic, total top-down tree series transformation with a linear top-down tree series transformation is a top-down tree series transformation.